Hannalysis/Coding-Chronicles/README.md

 Another day at bootcamp; learning about security and authorisation, followed by a group exercise to create a basic React App and utilise an Auth tool model - we picked Clerk and it was relatively straight forward to follow!

 After I completed the prep work, I continued my 'Learn Typecript' journey in Codecademy.
-I completed the Functions section and learnt to set an optional type parameter, you need to use a question mark just after the argument name.
+I completed the Functions section, and learnt how to set an optional type parameter; you just need to use a question mark just after the argument name.
 36% complete.

 ------------